mdantonio-c/mistral-hub/docs/README.md

 The following commands are required to configure and execute the stack in production mode:

 To initialize the configuration:

 `$ rapydo --prod --hostname my.host.name init`

-This command will also create a .projectrc file with default settings including enabled productin mode, provided hostname and random passwords for all the services.
-Feel free to change the random passwords with any other password you prefer (passwords will be injected on the services at the first run)
+This command will also create a `.projectrc` file with default settings including enabled productin mode, provided hostname and random passwords for all the services.
+Feel free to change the random passwords with any other password you prefer (passwords will be injected on the services at the first run) by editing the `.projectrc` file

 To pull the docker images required to the stack: